Subbarayududevalla/mid_term_cal_csv/README.md

-## Calculator Plugin for Your Application
+## Calculator Plugin this Application
 This plugin provides a simple calculator functionality for your application.
 Users can perform basic arithmetic operations and store the history in a CSV file.

 # Features